How to Install Kubernetes?

 Minikube install is almost complete.
 Follow the below screen –

-Step 3: One last checkpoint for the users before they start using the kubernetes is to check the version details.
+Step 3: One last checkpoint for the users before they start using Kubernetes is to check the version details.
 This can be done with a small command in the command prompt.
 Here it is –

 With this, a user will get the details of the client and server version details.